About me

 I'm Katie, married to Jon and mum to Daisy and Leo.

 I was born in Dorset, spent my childhood in Devon, and spent most of my twenties and thirties working for the Civil Service in London.
-In 2024 we made the decision to move back to Dorset to be nearer to family and have lots of adventures by the sea.
+In 2024 we made the decision to move back to Dorset to be nearer to family and make memories by the sea.

 I struggled in the early days of being a mum.
 It took us a while to have the baby that we desperately wanted, and the anxiety that I felt through my pregnancy, and a long drawn out birth experience, meant that my baby didn't feel like mine when she was born.